cooscoos/Hoive/README.md

 ## To do

-### Spider and bee
+### Tests for bee and win state

+All coded up.
+Write tests for the below:
 * Have to place bee by turn 5, prohibit player movement of existing chips before bee is placed
-* Code a win state if opponent's bee has 6 neighbours at the end of your turn
+* Win state if opponent's bee has 6 neighbours at the end of your turn
-* Write tests for the above
+* Win state for opponent if your bee has 6 neighbours (sepuku)

 ### Other animals